das-amlan/Answering-Business-Question-with-matplotlib/README.md

 - What products are most often sold together?
 - What product sold the most?
 Why do you think it sold the most?

-Used pandas library to clean the data and matplotlib library to plot the data to find right answers.
+Used pandas library to clean the data and matplotlib library to plot the data to find the right answers.